dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 #### OffsetPaginator

 `OffsetPaginator` handles pagination based on an offset and limit in the query parameters.
-This works only if the API returns the total number of items in the response.

 **Parameters:**

-- `initial_limit`: The maximum number of items to retrieve in each request.
+- `limit`: The maximum number of items to retrieve in each request.
-- `initial_offset`: The starting point for the first request.
+- `offset`: The initial offset for the first request.
 Defaults to `0`.
 - `offset_param`: The name of the query parameter used to specify the offset.
 Defaults to `"offset"`.
 - `limit_param`: The name of the query parameter used to specify the limit.
 Defaults to `"limit"`.
-- `total_path`: A JSONPath expression pointing to the total number of items in the dataset, used to determine if more pages are available.
-Defaults to `"total"`.
+- `total_path`: A JSONPath expression for the total number of items.
+If not provided, pagination is controlled by `maximum_offset`.
+- `maximum_offset`: Optional maximum offset value.
+Limits pagination even without total count.

 **Example:**